Bear Allegory

 Though, Mama survived by this voice.
 She had to listen in the end.
 She’d not lived without it.
 Without you, she’d have died.

 Humans, though, we are different.
 We can go after the salmon, the gray scaly fish.
 We can go after it without this voice.
-In fact, we need no voice, calling for us to rest.
+In fact, we need no voice, calling for us to rest, to hibernate.
 The trick is that we often think we do.
 We know “salmon,” but often think we only know “scaly grey fish”.
-We are innovated, advanced, but still think we are primal.
+We are innovated, advanced.

 You, then, try to come in.
 You try to urge.
 Urge us to organize.
 You urge us to assemble.
 To fight.
 To grudge.
 To clash with nature, with those around us.
 We, though, don’t need it.

 I am strong.
 I like to think I am strong.
 Where did, I must ask, this strength come from?
-I must ask.
 I have strongly instilled in me.
 Not innately in me, but instilled in me.
 Infused.
-It was cast upon me.
 Because of this, I ridded you.
 Instilled, it was.
 But – how?
 But – where?
 Or, even – who?
 I must know.
 Surely, I must.
 How, where, who?

 I no longer despise you.
 You are okay to me.
 You just appear.
 You just are.
 You didn’t pounce on the weak, the vulnerable.
 You didn’t attack.
 You are okay.
 You are fine.
 You are just there.

 It’s the strong, I declare, that I now despise.
 Indeed, it’s true.
 I would have not thought this before.
 I despise the strong, the loved.
 I do.
-I do.
 Why?
 You can ask why.
-Why is this?
-We let it happen.
+Because we let it happen.
 You’re just there.
 You just appear.
 We, though, we’re here.
-We create.
-We can, we often do.
-Must though, we create.
+We create, and often we do.
+Must though, we create more.
 Must though, we spread.
 Must, though, we burst.
 Must though, we shower.
 Must though, we cast.
 Must, thought, we pounce.
 We must do all of these.
 It’s a must.
 No doubt, we must.

 Discover more from In Common Light